-Drainage Mains sewer connection assumed.
 Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 New smoke alarm standards were introduced in Scotland in February 2022 and it is likely that some properties may require additional works to meet these standards.
 In instances where alarms are in place, no tests whatsoever have been carried out and we cannot confirm if the system complies with the most recent regulations.
 Any potential purchaser should satisfy themselves as to whether the current system meets with regulations or otherwise.

-Additional limits to inspection At the time of inspection the property was occupied and fully furnished with fitted floor coverings throughout.
-There was no access possible to the underbuilding area.
-A restricted head and shoulders inspection only was available to the roof void and further restricted due to insulation materials and contents.
+Additional limits to inspection

+At the time of inspection the property was unoccupied and partly furnished with fitted floor coverings throughout.
+There was no access possible to the under building area.
+Inspection of the roof void was restricted due to stored contents and insulation materials.
 Inspection of cupboards was restricted due to stored items.
 A restricted view of the roof and upper walls was available from ground level only.
-We are unable to comment on any areas which were either inaccessible or unexposed at the time of our inspection.
-Due to fitted carpets and floor coverings no detailed inspection was possible of the floor timbers and accordingly we cannot guarantee their soundness or otherwise.
+We are unable to comment on any areas that were either inaccessible or unexposed at the time of our inspection.

 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.

 No inspection for Japanese Knotweed was carried out and unless otherwise stated for the purpose of this report, it is assumed that there is no Japanese Knotweed within the boundaries of the property or in neighbouring properties.

-It should be appreciated that the Home Report inspection is a non- disruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
+It should be appreciated that the Home Report inspection is a non-disruptive visual inspection of the property as at the date of inspection and that we are unable to inspect parts of the property which are concealed or covered by floor coverings or contents in place at that time.
 Once vacant, defects may be apparent that could not be detected during our survey.
 Changing weather conditions can also affect aspects of the property which would not be apparent at the time of inspection.